CONSERVATION PICTURE FRAMING

 Matting is the border that surrounds your art within the frame.
 It is more than just a pretty color; the purpose of matting is both protective and cosmetic.

-In conservation terms, the main purpose of matting is to keep the cover/glass from coming into contact with the framed subject matter.
-Placing the glass directly against the artwork can result in buckles, wrinkles, mold formations, Newton’s rings (applicable to photographs) and adherence to the glass.
+In conservation terms, the primary purpose of matting is to keep the cover/glass from coming into contact with the framed subject matter.
+Placing the glass directly against the artwork can result in buckles, wrinkles, mold formations, Newton’s rings (applicable to photographs), and adherence to the glass.

 Using higher quality mat board is essential to protecting your artwork.
-Mat board that is not rated as conservation quality contains elements that will damage the artwork over time.
+Matboard not rated as conservation quality contains elements that will damage the artwork over time.
 These natural substances include acids and lignin.
-Through the aging process, which is intensified by sunlight and heat, the mat board burns or discolors the art that it surrounds.
+Through the aging process, which is intensified by sunlight and heat, the mat board burns or discolors the art it surrounds.

 Glazing

-Glass or acrylic serves as a barrier between the artwork and the outside elements such as dust, moisture, curious observers and ultraviolet (UV) light.
-The energy in UV light can cause paper embrittlement, color deterioration, loss of brightness and other damage.
+Glass or acrylic is a barrier between the artwork and the outside elements such as dust, moisture, curious observers, and ultraviolet (UV) light.
+The energy in UV light can cause paper embrittlement, color deterioration, loss of brightness, and other damage.
 This damage is both cumulative and irreversible.

-Glass should not interfere, but enhance your artwork.
+The glass should not interfere with but enhance your artwork.
 Our conservation professionals will assist you in choosing the most appropriate glass for your artwork.

-Regular clear glass used in every day picture framing will protect the artwork from dust and pollution, but will allow UV light and reflection to interfere with the art.
+Regular clear glass used in standard picture framing will protect the artwork from dust and pollution but will allow UV light and reflection to interfere with the art.

-Museum quality glass blocks out 99% of UV light, whilst allowing 97% of light transmission to the art with less than 1% reflection!
-Museum quality glass is the ultimate option and is rapidly becoming the ‘standard’ in leading museums and fine art galleries, worldwide.
+Museum-quality glass blocks out 99% of UV light while allowing 97% of light transmission to the art with less than 1% reflection!
+Museum-quality glass is the ultimate option, rapidly becoming the ‘standard’ in leading museums and fine art galleries worldwide.

 Backing Material

-Art Impressions uses acid-free foam board for all our conservation framing.
-It contains no wood pulp (a highly acidic substrate).
-It does not contain lignin.
-All these items are completely removable, if your framing requirements change in the future.
+Art Impressions uses an acid-free foam board for all our conservation framing.
+It contains no wood pulp (a highly acidic substrate), and it does not contain lignin.
+All these items are entirely removable if your framing requirements change.

 Click on a category to learn more about custom framing at Art Impressions.